nsacyber/HTTP-Connectivity-Tester/Examples/Microsoft/WindowsDefenderAdvancedThreatProtection/README.md

 ### Add-on Microsoft Management Agent

-Endpoint URLs for WDATP down level support (Windows 7, Windows 8.1, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016) that uses the Microsoft Management Agent.
+URLs for WDATP down level support (Windows 7, Windows 8.1, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016) that uses the Microsoft Management Agent.
+These URLs must be unblocked and functional from endpoints that are going to be onboarded to WDATP.

+The Workspace ID of the WDATP tenant is needed to test connectivity for down level support.
+The Workspace ID can be found in the WDATP Security Center under **Settings** > **Machine management** > **Onboarding** by selecting the **Windows 7 SP1 and 8.1** or **Windows Server 2012 R2 and 2016** option.

 | Test URL | URL to Unblock | Description |
 | -- | -- | -- |